Jane Park: Professional career

 Park tied for fourth at the 2018 Kia Classic, her best LPGA Tour result in a decade.
 For the season, she earned almost $300,000 and was 65th on the money list.
 The Kia Classic was the only tournament in which Park finished in the top 10 in 2018.
 In 2019, she fell nine spots to 74th in earnings, which totaled over $200,000.
 Park had three top-10 results in 19 tournaments that season.
 At the Ladies Scottish Open, she shot a 63 in the first round and ended the day as a co-leader, on her way to a tie for ninth.
 She later finished tied for seventh at the Portland Classic, and at the Volunteers of America Classic she tied for fourth.
 In 2020, Park made two cuts in three events played; a tie for 25th at the Women's Australian Open was her highest finish.
 She made three of 10 cuts in 2021; her only top-60 finish was a tie for 13th at the LPGA Mediheal Championship.

-Personal life

-In 2017, Park married Pete Godfrey, a caddie who has worked for LPGA Tour players Ariya Jutanugarn, Jang Ha-na, and Lydia Ko.
+Park then took an extended leave from the tour to care for her daughter.
+In July 2023, after a two-year absence, she returned to play in the Dow Great Lakes Bay Invitational.